firaterkn/Python_Project_Data_Job_Analysis/README.md

 ![Visualization for the code](https://github.com/firaterkn/Personal_Python_Project/blob/main/3_Project/output3.png)

-Bar graph visualizing the trending top skills for data analysts in the US in 2023.
+Line graph visualizing the trending top skills for data analysts in the US in 2023.

 # Insights About the Graph